Twisted Standard Model in noncommutative geometry I: the field content: Gauge Transformations

 \section{Gauge Transformations}

 A gauge transformation is implemented by an action of the group ${\cal U}(\A)$ of unitary elements of $\A$, both on the Hilbert space and on the Dirac operator.
-On a twisted spectral triple, these actions have been worked out in \cite{Devastato:2018aa,Landi:2017aa} and consist in a twist of the original formula of Connes~\cite{Connes:1996fu}.
+On a twisted spectral triple, these actions have been worked out in \cite{Devastato:2018aa,Landi:2017aa} and consist in a twist of the original formula of Connes~\cite{Connes:1996fu}, later generalised without the first order condition in \cite{Chamseddine:2013fk}.
 Explicitly, on the Hilbert space, the fermion fields transform under the adjoint action of ${\cal U}(\A)$ induced by the real structure, namely

-On the other hand, the twisted-covariant Dirac operator $D_{A_\rho}$ \eqref{eq:12bis} transforms under the twisted conjugate action of $\Ad{u}$,
+On the other hand, the twisted-covariant Dirac operator $D_{A}$ \eqref{eq:12bis} transforms under the twisted conjugate action of $\Ad{u}$,